 In 2006, Brian Bronfman created the Brian Bronfman Family Foundation to support peace-building and conflict resolution initiatives.
 He also built a network of peace-supporting donors and the Outils de Paix (Tools for Peace) project, of which the CSJR is a member.
 He has taught conflict resolution and has worked as a professional mediator.
 In 2010, he received an Award of Excellence from the Canadian Institute for Conflict Resolution.

 Arlène Gaudreault has been the president of the Quebec-based association Plaidoyer-Victimes since 1988.
-She is a victimology professor at the Université de Montréal and has contributed to developing many activities to improve the support offered to victims of crime.
+She was a victimology professor at the Université de Montréal and has contributed to developing many activities to improve the support offered to victims of crime.
 In 1997, she received a Justice Award from the Quebec Ministry of Justice.
 That same year, the newspaper La Presse nominated her for “Personality of the year” in the category “Courage, humanism and personal achievement”.
 In 2003, the Canadian Criminal Justice Association gave her an Award of Excellence.
 In 2007, the Legal Service Commission handed her the Robert-Sauvé Award for her commitment to the cause of victims.